GrimReaper2654/Taj-Game/README.md

 # Bird-Game
-A game involving our lord and savoiur, TOMA(HAWK) THE TERRORIST!
+A game involving our lord and savoiur, TOM(A-HAWK) THE TERRORIST!